 Is it okay to organize an event near me?

 We’re eager to ensure that there are local events that are accessible to everyone in Oregon and Southwest Washington.
 For now, we encourage PRSA Oregon members to grab coffee together or gather casually as a group.
-To organize an official chapter event, please contact the events team at firstname.lastname@example.org.
-During 2017, we’re conducting a listening tour to make sure that we have at least two events in our Eugene and Salem communities (currently planned for April and June) so we can learn about members’ needs, especially regarding events.
-If you would like us to consider a tour stop in your community, please contact email@example.com and we’ll see if we can make it happen this year!
+To organize an official chapter event, please contact the events team at email@example.com.
+In 2017, we conducted listening tours to ensure that we had at least two events in our Eugene and Salem communities to learn more about members’ needs, especially regarding events.
+If you would like us to consider a tour stop in your community, please contact firstname.lastname@example.org and we’ll see if we can make it happen this year!